Beyond the Fontaine-Wintenberger theorem: Introduction

 \subsection{Main theorem}

-We prove that $K$ and $K^{\flat}$ are related via a nice place, at least after passing to elementary extensions: \begin{Theorem}[see Theorem \ref{modeltheoreticFont}] Let $(K,v)$ be a perfectoid field and $\varpi\in \mathfrak{m}\backslash \{0\}$.
+By passing to an elementary extension of $K$, we find a well-behaved valuation, whose residue field is an elementary extension of $K^{\flat}$: \begin{Theorem}[see Theorem \ref{modeltheoreticFont}] Let $(K,v)$ be a perfectoid field and $\varpi\in \mathfrak{m}\backslash \{0\}$.
 Let $U$ be a non-principal ultrafilter on $\N$ and $(K_U,v_U)$ be the corresponding ultrapower.
 Let $w$ be the coarsest coarsening of $v_U$ such that $w\varpi>0$.
 Then: \begin{enumerate}[label=(\Roman*)] \item Every finite extension of $(K_U,w)$ is unramified.

-\item The tilt $(K^{\flat},v^{\flat})$ embeds elementarily into $(k_w,\overline{v})$, where $\overline{v}$ is the induced valuation of $v_U$ on $k_w$. \end{enumerate} Moreover, the isomorphism $G_{K_U}\cong G_{k_w}$ restricts to $G_K\cong G_{K^{\flat}}$. \end{Theorem} The valuation $w$ is especially well-behaved; it is henselian defectless with divisible value group and perfect residue field.
-In particular, it is a \textit{tame} valuation (cf. \S \ref{tamefieldssec}).
+\item The tilt $(K^{\flat},v^{\flat})$ embeds elementarily into $(k_w,\overline{v})$, where $\overline{v}$ is the induced valuation of $v_U$ on $k_w$. \end{enumerate} Moreover, the isomorphism $G_{K_U}\cong G_{k_w}$ restricts to $G_K\cong G_{K^{\flat}}$. \end{Theorem} By a finite unramified extension of henselian fields, we mean one which induces a separable residue field extension of the same degree.
+Part (I) equivalently says that the valuation $w$ is henselian defectless with divisible value group and perfect residue field.
+In particular, it is a \textit{tame} valuation in the sense of Kuhlmann \cite{Kuhl}.
 The fact that the value group is of infinite (uncountable) rank may be somewhat intimidating.
-We note that this can easily be remedied by replacing the ultrapower with a bounded variant (cf. \S \ref{rank1version}).
-Then $w$ becomes a spherically complete valuation with value group $\mathbb{R}$.
+We note that this can easily be remedied by replacing the ultrapower with a bounded variant and then $w$ becomes a spherically complete valuation with value group $\mathbb{R}$ (cf. \S \ref{rank1version}).

-Tame valuations are by and large well-understood by work of Kuhlmann \cite{Kuhl}, not only from the point of view of valuation theory but also model-theoretically.
+Tame valuations are by and large well-understood by work of Kuhlmann, not only from the point of view of valuation theory but also model-theoretically.
 In \S \ref{aketranfser}, we mentioned that the theory of a henselian valued field is often determined by the theories of its residue field and value group.
 Unfortunately, this is not quite true for tame fields of mixed characteristic.
 There, the situation is a bit subtle and goes hand in hand with the fact that the theory of $K^{\flat}$ does not fully determine the theory of $K$ (cf. Remark \ref{tameakerem}).
-Still, knowing the theory of $k_w$ (equivalently of $K^{\flat}$) tells us a lot about the theory of $K_U$ (equivalently of $K$).
-Some examples demonstrating this are collected in Remark \ref{transferproperties}; a more serious study will be included elsewhere.
+Still, knowing the theory of $k_w$ (equivalently of $K^{\flat}$) tells us a lot about the theory of $K_U$ (equivalently of $K$), see Remark \ref{transferproperties}.

 Next, we discuss the two parts of the main theorem: